tomtom828/hello-unix/README.md

 ### React Native
 1. Note you will follow the next steps only after downloading Xcode for iOS development and/or downloading Andriod with Java for Andriod development
 2. In Terminal, run `sudo npm install –g react-native-cli`
+3. Also in Terminal, run `sudo npm install -g rninit`

 ## Optional (Just Because)